-IV.B.1.f).(1).(d) working in interprofessional teams to enhance patient safety and improve patient care quality; (Core) IV.B.1.f).(1).(e) participating in identifying system errors and implementing potential systems solutions; (Core) IV.B.1.f).(1).(f) incorporating considerations of value, cost awareness, delivery and payment, and risk-benefit analysis in patient and/or population-based care as appropriate; (Core) IV.B.1.f).(1).(g) understanding health care finances and its impact on individual patients' health decisions; (Core) IV.B.1.f).(1).(h) assisting patients in navigating the complexities of a health care system; and, $^{(\text{Core})}$ IV.B.1.f).(1).(i) promoting optimal patient health and function, and preventing disease and injury in populations.
-(Core) IV.B.1.f).(2) the he family ents must learn to advocate for patients within ealth care system to achieve the patient's and 's care goals, including, when appropriate, endgoals.
+IV.B.1.f).(1).(d) working in interprofessional teams to enhance patient safety and improve patient care quality;

+IV.B.1.f).(1).(e) participating in identifying system errors and implementing potential systems solutions; (Core) IV.B.1.f).(1).(f) incorporating considerations of value, cost awareness, delivery and payment, and riskbenefit analysis in patient and/or populationbased care as appropriate; (Core) IV.B.1.f).(1).(g) understanding health care finances and its impact on individual patients' health decisions; (Core) IV.B.1.f).(1).(h) demonstrating an understanding of how the components of the local and national health care system function interdependently, and how changes to improve the system involve group and individual efforts; and, (Core) Residents must function as consultants for IV.B.1.f).(1).(h).(i) other health care professionals, and act as resources for information regarding the appropriate use of imaging resources, and efforts.
+(Core) identifying existing systems problems that IV.B.1.f).(1).(i) compromise patient care, systematically analyzing the problems, developing solutions, and evaluating the effectiveness of interventions at the departmental, institutional, local, or national levels.
+(Core) IV.B.1.f).(2) Residents must learn to advocate for patients within the health care system to achieve the patient's and family's care goals, including, when appropriate, endof-life goals.
 (Core) IV.C.
-Curric culum Organization a nd Resident Experiences IV.C.1. st be structured to optimize resident educational ngth of these experiences, and supervisory IV.C.1.a) The program must ensure: IV.C.1.a).(1) adequ offs; ^{(C} ate supervision during times of transition and hand- IV.C.1.a).(2) contin uity of supervision at all participating sites; and, (Core) IV.C.1.a).(3) ure to and sufficient time in specialty clinics for nts.
-(Core)
+Curriculum Organization and Resident Experiences IV.C.1.
+The curriculum must be structured to optimize resident educational experiences, the length of these experiences, and supervisory continuity.
+(Core) The assignment of educational experiences should be structured IV.C.1.a) to minimize the frequency of transitions.
+(Detail) Educational experiences should be of sufficient length to provide a IV.C.1.b) quality educational experience defined by ongoing supervision, longitudinal relationships with faculty members, and high-quality assessment and feedback.
+(Detail)